“Rapid Rich” Vogler

 Rich Vogler Scholarship History

-Although he was a racing superstar, Rich always had problems with school.
+The Rich Vogler Scholarship Fund was begun later that year with a generous $11,000 contribution from Valvoline, arranged by Jim Reynolds and USAC’s Bill Marvel.
+With input from Rich’s wife Emily, mother Eleanor, and sister Dale Ann Vogler, it was decided to form a non-profit scholarship foundation.
+Although Rich was a racing superstar, he always had problems with school.
 As a father, his sons’ education was of paramount importance.
-So, a scholarship fund seemed the idea he would have most appreciated.
+So, a scholarship fund seemed the idea Rich would have most appreciated.

 The Rich Vogler Scholarship Fund was begun in 1990 with a generous $11,000 contribution from Valvoline, arranged by Jim Reynolds and USAC’s Bill Marvel.
 Since then we have been fortunate enough to give away over $400,000 in scholarships and we look forward to contributing even more!